 Sometimes I want to be from somewhere else.
 The reason is, that the “somewhere else” people have a very solid grasp of their identity, and strive to maintain it in their new home.

 I have had about thirty years to observe this up close, because my wife is from Nazareth Israel and her native culture, is Christian Arabic.
-I was more than a bit shocked when she came to Canada to discover that there is more Nazareth in the GTA than there is in Nazareth, and yes, the culture is alive and well.
-We live a strange hybrid of culture within our home that springs from some Arabisms and some Canadian-isms.
+I was more than a bit shocked when she came to Canada to discover that there is more of Nazareth here than there is in Nazareth, and yes, the culture is alive and well.

 Culture is first mentioned in the Bible with the story of the tower of Babel.
 The entire ancient world it seems, was bent on a project to build a great tower to the heavens, forgetting their place and imagining themselves higher than their Creator.
 God became angry and separated them.
 He made them speak in different languages.
 They became confused (hence the term “babbling”) and dispersed to separate parts of the world.
 The oneness project was on hold, at least for the time being.

 The book of Acts tells us of the many nations present at Pentecost in Jerusalem.
 The text mentions those gathered; Parthians, Medes, Persians, Judaeans, Cappadocians, Egyptians and Romans.
 The miracle of Pentecost was that each heard the gospel in his own tongue.
 In theological terms, it was the undoing of the Tower of Babel story, where God separated the world by way of language.
 At Pentecost, the human project is united again, under God’s promise.